miishra/miishra.github.io/personal.md

 ---

 ## Personal news
+- Moved to Deutscheland in a relatively warm town of Karlsruhe.
 - Started PostDoc on 4th December 2023.
 Loving the cozy town of Lyon after a welcome break back home.
 - Defended my PhD. on 19th October, 2023.
 Had the pleasure of enjoying Paris for 6 years.
 - Enjoyed Summer@2023 on the shores of Malta and Italy.